copperwater/xNetHack/doc/xnh-changelog-7.0.md

   on the floor.
 - Shopkeepers address certain players with a role-specific title, such as Knights or high-level Monks or Healers.
+- The "You hear someone cursing shoplifters" message uses a shopkeeper's real name if you have visited their shop previously.

 ### Architectural changes